emilio2hd/pz-server/README.md

 - Create a `/home/pzuser/.local/bin`, with binaries to start, stop, backup and run the server on startup.
 - Create a backup repository `/home/pzuser/pz-server/backups/repository` using [restic](https://restic.readthedocs.io/en/stable/)
 and a cron task to backup the folders `Zomboid/Server`, `Zomboid/db`, `Zomboid/Saves/Multiplayer/<server name>`.
+- Allow you to set a server password.

 # Before running the playbook
 Before running this playbook, it's required a few things.